WELCOME TO THE BOUNDARY FAMILY AND INDIVIDUAL SERVICES SOCIETY WEBSITE

 Boundary Family and Individual Services Society is a nonprofit society which provides a wide variety of programs to meet children, youth, women and family’s interests and needs.
 Some programs have specific guidelines and require a referral.
 Some programs require an appointment while other programs are open for drop in.
 Please contact us for more information.

-We appreciate all applicants, but only those selected for an interview will be contacted.
+We thank all applicants for their interest in this position; however only those selected for an interview will be contacted.

 Boundary Family Annual General Report